VerenigingCampusKabel/redux-api/README.md

 # redux-api

-Redux middleware for calling and caching a (REST) API.
+Redux middleware for calling a (REST) API.

 ## Installation
 ```